SleveDugnutt/Video_Player/README.md

 It sucks for now.
 # Problems
 - video is playing fast
-- sound is so noisy
+- sound is so noisy\
+  ->This noise problem seems to be mostly solved although noises are still heard